-Experiment with New Recipes
+1) Experiment with New Recipes

-Fight the winter blahs and blues by challenging yourself to try new recipes and new ways of cooking!
-It’s so easy to get into a routine or a slump of making and eating the same things every week, but by going vegan for the month, you will be forced to learn a thing or two about a new way of cooking, and you’ll discover new ways to make your fave foods (i.e. veganized omelettes, anyone?).
+We get it -it’s too easy to get into a routine (or a slump) of eating the same things every week.
+By going vegan for the month, you will be forced to learn a thing or two about a new way of cooking, and you’ll discover new ways to make your fave foods (i.e. veganized omelettes, anyone?).

 Image via The Edgey Veg

 Who hasn’t vowed to eat healthier in the new year at some point in their life?